Archaeology of India

-Archaeology in India is mainly done under the supervision of Archaeological Survey of India.
+Archaeology in India is mainly done under the supervision of the Archaeological Survey of India.

 History

 12th century Indian scholar Kalhana's writings involved recording of local traditions, examining manuscripts, inscriptions, coins and architectures, which is described as one of the earliest traces of archaeology.
 One of his notable work is called Rajatarangini which was completed in c.1150 and is described as one of the first history books of India.

 Origin of modern archaeology

 One of the earliest non-Indian scholars to take an interest in the archaeology of the Indian subcontinent were Western European travelers in the 16th, 17th and early 18th centuries.
 The earliest European written accounts of India's ancient monuments and Hindu temples were produced by sailors and travelers in the 16th, 17th and early 18th centuries CE.
 Some of these accounts included ground plans and drawings of the buildings, however they lacked any historical discussion of their origins, with the exception of several references to Alexander the Great, the Macedonian emperor, who tried and failed to conquer India in the fourth century BCE.

 Some notable archaeological sites in India include Rakhigarhi, an archaeological site located in the state of Haryana, India.
 Mohenjo-Daro and Harappa are also ancient archaeological sites that were once a part of India, but now lie within the borders of Pakistan.
 The Harappan civilization was also called the Indus River Valley Civilization.